milessabin/shapeless/README.md

 ```

 Note that for Scala 2.10.x you must provide an explicit Scala version suffix to your shapeless dependency, and it is
-recommanded to add the macro paradise plugin to your build, for some macros provided by shapeless to work smoothly,
+recommended to add the macro paradise plugin to your build, for some macros provided by shapeless to work smoothly,

 ```scala
 scalaVersion := "2.10.5"